 Errors in precipitation anomalies are not fully removed when nudging upper-level circulation.
-Fig. 5 (c) shows some reduction in the overall magnitude of errors in precipitation where the field correlation improves by almost a factor of 2 from 0.46 to 0.81(Fig.5(c)).
-However, for the bias in sea surface pressure anomalies, the errors are almost completely removed (Fig.5(b)).
+Fig. 5 (c) shows some reduction in the overall magnitude of errors in precipitation, in particular the field correlation and n.s.d. improve, by almost a factor 2 (Fig. 5(c)).
+Still the RMSE only marginally reduces when upper-level atmospheric nudging is applied.
+Biases in sea surface pressure anomalies, on the other hand, are almost completely removed with nudging (Fig. 5(d)).